Hair Stylist - Target Center

 Follow all departmental policies, procedures and administrative rules.

-KNOWLEDGE, SKILLS AND ABILITIES
+KNOWLEDGE, SKILLS AND ABILITIES:

-Knowledge of interviewing and counseling techniques.
+Knowledge of case management practices; of interviewing and counseling techniques.

-Ability to communicate effectively.
+Ability to develop case plans; communicate effectively.

 Ability to make independent decisions based on individual analysis, have strong verbal and written communication skills and the ability to conduct and document interviews.

-MINIMUM QUALIFICATIONS
+MINIMUM QUALIFICATIONS:

-A valid driver's license.
+A valid driver's license is required.

-PREFERRED QUALIFICATIONS
+PREFERRED QUALIFICATIONS:

-A bachelor's degree or higher from an accredited college or university at the time of submission of the candidate profile OR
+Preference may be given to candidates with a bachelor's degree or higher from an accredited college or university at the time of submission of the candidate profile OR

 985.66 Florida Statute Requirement